PrynAI/AgenticAI-QuantitativeAnalysisSystem/README.md

 ### 3. Failure Modes Are Considered

 The worker heartbeats itself, running jobs are lease-based, and stale work can be re-queued.
-This is a materially stronger design than a happy-path-only async wrapper.

 ### 4. Cloud Persistence Is Part Of The Product Contract

 Generated reports are stored as artifacts in Azure Blob Storage, while metadata and job state live in PostgreSQL.
-This separation mirrors how many real AI platforms handle generated outputs versus operational data.

 ### 5. Configuration Drives Runtime Behavior